INTRODUCTION TO PATROLLING (PATROLLER 101)

 How to get started:

-1. Register for the course.
-Go to www.nsp.org “Member services” – log in to “Register a course” Course type = “Introduction to ski patrolling”, the IOR can be an instructor from any discipline.
+- Register for the course.
+Go to www.nsp.org “Member services” – log in to “Register a course” Course type = “Introduction to ski patrolling” the IOR can be an instructor from any discipline.

-2. Have candidates sign a waiver, a copy can be found in the Introduction to Patrolling manual ( Intro to Ski Patrolling Manual) or the Central Division Policy and Procedures manual (CD P&P) or you can use an area specific waiver.
+- Have candidates sign a waiver; a copy can be found in the Introduction to Patrolling manual ( Intro to Ski Patrolling Manual) or the Central Division Policy and Procedures Manual (CD P&P) , or you can use an area-specific waiver.

-3. Teach the modules and area specific topics – You can find teaching ideas in the Introduction to Patrolling manual.
+- Teach the modules and area-specific topics – You can find teaching ideas in the Introduction to Patrolling manual.
 (Intro to Ski Patrolling Manual)

-4. You can track your candidates progress with a simple spreadsheet.
+- You can track your candidates’ progress with a simple spreadsheet.
 Here is an example: (P101 check list)

-5 .
+- 5 .
 Close the course.
-Course completion records can be sent to the National Ski Patrol Office by hard copy or by email .
+Course completion records can be sent to the National Ski Patrol Office by hard copy or mail .

-6 .
+- 6 .
 Give the candidates certificates of completion.
-These will be sent to you when you register the course.
+These will be sent to you when you register for the course.

-Note: If you wish to use any of the modules as continuing education for current patrollers, it is not necessary to register the course.
+Note: If you wish to use any of the modules as continuing education for current patrollers, it is unnecessary to register for the course.

 Introduction to Patrolling is a great way to introduce your new patrollers to the core aspects of patrolling!